 This is the approach taken by TRUE.
 Our platform provides contextual AI, trained in the lifecycle and language of loans, which enables it to emulate the breadth of abilities of a trained professional but with the speed of a computer.

 Like other docs-to-data systems, the TRUE platform uses iOCR.
 However, this is just the first in a suite AI engines and machine learning models that work in combination.
-The second is the Document Classification Engine, which identifies where documents begin and end, surfaces latest versions, and rapidly organizes everything according to lenders’ rules and taxonomies.
+The second is the mortgage Document Classification Engine, which identifies where documents begin and end, surfaces latest versions, and rapidly organizes everything according to lenders’ rules and taxonomies.
 Third is the Data Extraction Engine, which captures every data point with exceptional accuracy, cross-comparing documents to increase confidence, even when working from skewed, low-contrast, and unclear documents.

 Fourth is our Analysis Engine.
 This intelligently powers lending decisions, but without the risk that often accompanies speed.
 It analyzes every data point in every document, uncovering inconsistencies and to guide the correct next steps to close each loan.
 It provides comprehensive, verified, and actionable lending data that gives a full picture of each borrower.